National Museum of the History of Ukraine, Ukraine - Things to Do in National Museum of the History of Ukraine

 Insider Tips

-Learn a few basic Ukrainian phrases as locals greatly appreciate the effort, and English may be limited outside tourist areas
+Learn a few basic Ukrainian phrases - locals genuinely appreciate the effort, especially given the current emphasis on Ukrainian language and culture

 Explore Activities in National Museum of the History of Ukraine